GARDEN ASPARAGUS

 8th July 2009, Ainsdale Sand dunes, Southport, Lancs.
 Photo: © RWD

-The needle like foliage appear in whorls up the stems.
+The needle like 'foliage' (actually cladodes) appear in whorls up the stems.

 9th Sept 2009, Ainsdale Sand dunes, Southport, Lancs.
 Photo: © RWD

-With up to six in a whirl, though the usual is half that.
+With up to six in a whorl, though the usual is half that.

 8th July 2009, Ainsdale Sand dunes, Southport, Lancs.
 Photo: © RWD